Smith & Wesson Model 19 Carry Comp

 Advertisement — Continue Reading Below

 Every evaluator appreciated the ergonomics of the 2.5″ Model 19 and several thought the Carry Comp would make an ideal personal defense pistol.
 They also expressed disappointment over the sights and the action.
 In looking at the numbers, had the Carry Comp had better sights and a typical action from the Performance Center, it might have won this year’s roundup.
-With an MSRP of $1,152, the Smith earned a 4.10 in value.
+With an MSRP of $1,152, the Smith & Wesson earned a 4.10 in value.

 Our Overall Scores